50+ Fun and Interesting Middle School Math Games

-You’ll choose a random 2+ digit number and 6 single digit numbers.
+You’ll choose a random 2+ digit number and 6 single-digit numbers.
 The object is to have students build an equation that equals the large number, by using all of the single numbers.

-An interactive way for students to determine which fractions are equivalent.
+This memory game is an interactive way for students to determine which fractions are equivalent.

 Use a deck of playing cards to work on the concept of exponents.